thriveweb/great-start-elc/content/centres/east-malvern.md

     content: >
       We are an approved childcare operator and the Australian Government provides financial assistance to eligible families to help cover the cost of childcare.
-The childcare subsidies help eligible families reduce their weekly payments and make childcare more affordable.
-To find out more information about childcare subsidies, please contact the Family Assistant Office on 13 61 50 or see their website.
+The child care subsidies help eligible families reduce their weekly payments and make childcare more affordable.
+To find out more information about childcare subsidies, please contact the Centrelink on 13 61 50 or see their website.
-    title: Childcare Subsidies
+    title: Child Care Subsidies
 ---
 We only have a maximum of 50 children attending the centre each day across four classrooms; this provides opportunities for educators, parents and children to develop close relationships.
 We offer care to all age groups from as young as six weeks up to school age.
 We are open every day from Monday to Friday, except for public holidays.